Sitka Pulp Mill: Environmental Impacts

 Chemicals used during the production at the Sitka Pulp Mill consisted of sulfur magnesium oxide, sodium hydroxide, and chlorine gas.
 Wood ash, wastewater water treatment sludge, and petroleum byproducts were introduced into Sitka’s landfills and water systems during the Sitka Pulp Mill’s 34-year history.
 As a result, many of these harmful chemicals became present in the surrounding ecosystem, which may have affected human, animal, and plant populations.
 In 1999, the Alaska Department of Environmental Conservation took action to combat these environmental impacts - it has attempted to restore Sawmill Cove by disposing leftover hazardous waste at permitted facilities, as well as through bioremediation of contaminated soils, land use restrictions, and allowing natural ecological recovery.

 Today

 The Alaska Pulp Company decided to demolish the mill site and donate the land to the city of Sitka.
 In 1999, the city of Sitka took control of the land, and removed much of the industrial debris, paving the main roads within the park.
 The former mill site is now known as Gary Paxton Industrial Park.
-Three of the large clarifying tanks are now home to the Fortress of the Bear tourist attraction.
+Two of the large clarifying tanks are now home to the Fortress of the Bear tourist attraction.